luizpvas/explicit/README.md

 There are two considerations for securing your MCP server:

 1. **Authenticate the MCP tool call**
-   You should find a user based on a unique attribute present in the connection url's query string.
-For example:
+   You should find the user/account/customer based on a unique attribute present in the MCP server's url querystring.
+For example, you should share a URL similar to this one to your users:
    `https://myapp.com/api/v1/mcp?key=d17c08d5-968c-497f-8db2-ec958d45b447`.
+   Then, in the `authorize` method, you'd use this key to find the user using the tool.
 2. **Authenticate the REST API**
    Your API probably has an authentication mechanism that is different from the MCP server, such as bearer tokens specified in request headers.
 To